Inflation with Massive Spin-2 Ghosts: Inflation

 Finally, we obtain the explicit value of the Planck mass that is generated by the breaking of scale invariance by identifying the canonical Einstein term in (\ref{Seff}) as

 In analogy to \cite{Kubo2021}, this relates $M_\text{Pl}$ to the renormalization scale $\mu$ via (\ref{VEV}).
-In contrast to the aforementioned work (\cite{Kubo2021}), we do not need two external scalars to achieve successful Coleman-Weinberg symmetry breaking of scale invariance in the Jordan frame.
-This is due to the additional contributions from the scalar and tensor degrees of freedom to the effective scalar potential which is a novel consideration.
+In contrast to the aforementioned work \cite{Kubo2021}, we do not need two external scalars to achieve successful Coleman-Weinberg symmetry breaking of scale invariance in the Jordan frame.
+This is in particular due to the additional contributions from the massive spin-2 ghost to the effective potential which, to our knowledge, is a novel consideration.
+This is opposed to a more general derivation of this phenomenon at the level of the renormalization group equations as in \cite{Salvio2014, Salvio:2020axm}\footnote{In addition, \cite{Salvio2014, Salvio:2020axm} simultaneously account for a vanishing cosmological constant.
+We do not account for a dynamical solution to the cosmological constant problem in this work by simply tuning $U_0$ in \eqref{Ueff3}.}.

 To calculate predictions of the inflationary parameters that result from spontaneous symmetry breaking, we follow the procedure outlined in \cite{Kubo2021}.
 Since we have shown that scale invariance is spontaneously broken, we may introduce an auxiliary field to remove the $R^2$ term, then transform to the Einstein frame with a Weyl rescaling.
 There we find two dynamical scalar fields, $S$ and the scalaron.
 The corresponding potential exhibits a valley structure \cite{Kubo2021}, a flat direction with steep perpendicular potential lines, and the fields will thus always fall into a trajectory along that flat direction.
 After solving the minimum equations for the scalaron\footnote{Depending on the parameter configuration, solving for $S$ rather than the scalaron may result in a better description of the flat direction.
 However, in our case the choice of contour has only a minor influence on the inflationary parameter predictions as both contours are valid for all calculated points.
-For an extended discussion we refer the reader to section 4.2 and Appendix A of \cite{Kubo2021}.}, the final inflationary potential can be rewritten to depend only on the original external scalar $S$ and the coupling constants $\lambda$, $\beta$, $\gamma$, and $\kappa$.
+For an extended discussion we refer the reader to section 4.2 and Appendix A of \cite{Kubo2021}.}, the final inflaton potential can be rewritten to depend only on the original external scalar $S$ and the coupling constants $\lambda$, $\beta$, $\gamma$, and $\kappa$.
 This effective inflationary action in the Einstein frame has the form

 where $F(S)$ denotes the modification to the kinetic term for $S$ and is given by

 where $A$ and $B$ are functions of the scalar field $S$ given by